 We collect and analyse the following equality information for our pupils:

-Inclusion in the following groups: English as an Additional Language, Free School Meals, Looked after Children, Previously Looked After Children, Young Carers, Service Children, Special Educational Needs and Disabilities, Children on either a Child in Need or Child Protection Plan and any other children deemed as ‘vulnerable’ (e.g. children who have experienced the death of a parent or whose family may be receiving Early Help or family support ).
+- Inclusion in the following groups: English as an Additional Language, Free School Meals, Looked after Children, Previously Looked After Children, Young Carers, Service Children, Special Educational Needs and Disabilities, Children on either a Child in Need or Child Protection Plan and any other children deemed as ‘vulnerable’ (e.g. children who have experienced the death of a parent or whose family may be receiving Early Help or family support ).

 All information relating to staff is kept on the school’s central database – SIMS.